Zhou Daguan: Description of the Khmer people

-Zhou observed that the upper, middle, and lower class khmer dressed differently depending on their social class.
+Zhou observed that the upper, middle, and lower class Khmer dressed differently depending on their social class.
 The peasants, both men and women kept their chests exposed, walked barefoot, and wore only a piece of cloth wrapped around their waists.
 The common women wore hair ornaments, golden rings or bracelets.
 Beautiful women were sent to court to serve the king or his royal family at his whim.
 All trades were carried out by women.
-The upper class Khmer were dressed elaborately with gold headpiece, jewelries, and long intricate styled dressed.
+The upper class Khmer were dressed elaborately with gold headpiece, jewelries, and long intricately styled dresses.
 In the market place, there were no buildings, but rather the female vendors sold their wares on large mats spread about ground.
 The space in the market also required a rent to be paid to the officials.
 He saw the Khmer people needed no tables or chairs in their homes, no recognisable bowls or buckets.
 They cooked their food in earthen pots used for boiling rice and for preparing soup.
 Their ladles were made from coconut shells and soup was then served into a tiny bowl made from woven leaves, which were made waterproof.
-Zhou also made comments about the existence of ladyboys in Angkor.
+Zhou mentioned seeing people in Angkor who appeared feminine or didn't conform to traditional gender roles.
+He referred to them as catamites and observed that they gathered in groups in the market.
+Zhou noticed that they tried to attract the attention of Chinese men.

 He recounted a royal procession of Indravarman III who wielded a sacred sword in his hand: